Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 A **format** is capable of encoding a value to raw bytes, or decoding raw bytes into a value.

-A format can be accessed at a low level through the `rbxmk.encodeformat` and `rbxmk.decodeformat` functions.
+A format can be accessed at a low level through the `rbxmk.encodeFormat` and `rbxmk.decodeFormat` functions.

 The name of a format corresponds to the extension of a file name.
 For example, the `lua` format corresponds to the `.lua` file extension.
 When determining a